yasuohasegawa/TDSplineMovement/README.md

 # TDSplineMovement
-Implemented the spline movement using python in TouchDesigner
+Implemented the spline movement using python in TouchDesigner.